Adversarial machine learning: HopSkipJump Attack

-White Box Attacks
+White box attacks

 White box attacks assumes that the adversary has access to model parameters on top of being able to get labels for provided inputs.

-Fast Gradient Sign Method (FGSM)
+Fast gradient sign method

-One of the very first proposed attacks for generating adversarial examples was proposed by Google researchers Ian J. Goodfellow, Jonathon Shlens, and Christian Szegedy.
-The attack was called fast gradient sign method, and it consists of adding a linear amount of in-perceivable noise to the image and causing a model to incorrectly classify it.
+One of the first proposed attacks for generating adversarial examples was proposed by Google researchers Ian J. Goodfellow, Jonathon Shlens, and Christian Szegedy.
+The attack was called fast gradient sign method (FGSM), and it consists of adding a linear amount of in-perceivable noise to the image and causing a model to incorrectly classify it.
 This noise is calculated by multiplying the sign of the gradient with respect to the image we want to perturb by a small constant epsilon.
 As epsilon increases, the model is more likely to be fooled, but the perturbations become easier to identify as well.
 Shown below is the equation to generate an adversarial example where $x$ is the original image, $\epsilon$ is a very small number, $\Delta_x$ is the gradient function, $J$ is the loss function, $\theta$ is the model weights, and $y$ is the true label.

 One important property of this equation is that the gradient is calculated with respect to the input image since the goal is to generate an image that maximizes the loss for the original image of true label $y$.
-In traditional gradient descent (for model training), the gradient is used to update the weights of the model since the goal is to minimize the loss for the model on a ground truth dateset.
+In traditional gradient descent (for model training), the gradient is used to update the weights of the model since the goal is to minimize the loss for the model on a ground truth dataset.
 The Fast Gradient Sign Method was proposed as a fast way to generate adversarial examples to evade the model, based on the hypothesis that neural networks cannot resist even linear amounts of perturbation to the input.
+FGSM has shown to be effective in adversarial attacks for image classification and skeletal action recognition.